jdf2e/nutui-react/src/packages/button/doc.en-US.md

 ### The button type

-The button supports six types: 'default', 'primary', 'warning', 'danger', 'success', which defaults to ' default'.
+The button supports six types: 'default', 'primary', 'info', 'warning', 'danger', 'success', which defaults to ' default'.

 :::demo